Savathun/Portfolio/Code-Samples/C++/LU-Decomposition/README.md

 Each implementation folder contains a readme file that will tell you how to compile and run the code.

-More detailed information on the proejct is contained in project-report.docx.
+More detailed information on the project is contained in project-report.docx.
 Some information was redacted for peer review at the time.